IanBlancas/Virtual-Table-Top/README.md

 5.3 Snap-to-Grid

-Optional grid overlay
+Grid overlay

-Widgets align to nearest grid coordinates
+Widgets align to nearest grid coordinates at top left corner of widget

 6. Touch Controls

-FlatTop includes mobile/tablet functionality.
+FlatTop includes touch functionality:

-6.1 Pan

-One-finger drag moves the board
+-One-finger drag moves the board

-6.2 Pinch Zoom

-Two-finger pinch to zoom in or out
+-Two-finger pinch to zoom in or out

-6.3 Touch Conflict Handling

-Single-touch pan disabled when pinch begins
+-Some interaction with widgets

 7. Saving & Loading

 7.1 Autosave

-Occurs every 5 seconds when something worth saving has occured
+Occurs every 5 seconds if a change to the board or widgets has occured

 7.2 Manual Save